 Learning Activities and Crafts:

 - Make honey sandwiches.
-To discuss John the Baptist, you might want to put plastic locusts (bugs) inside as a surprise for the kids.
-Be sure no one actually swallows one!!
+To discuss John the Baptist, you might want to put candy “bugs” (like gummy grasshoppers) inside the sandwich.
+That will be a fun surprise.
+You could also use plastic locusts (bugs) but be sure no one actually swallows one!!

 - Divide the class into two teams.
 One team can act out a bad behaviour.
 (You might want to write some behaviours cards and let the children draw the cards this will help you control the situation) The other team can act out the behaviour after repentance.
 Switch off teams.